ejoysutton/atl-wdi-9/unit_01/w01d03/homework/hw.md

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.

 > Answer here
+>The app isn't currently storing one of the key data points intended for the app, Number of stops, that's a very big disadvantage!
+The stations could theoretically be stored instead in an array, allowing for calcuations of how many stops between each.
+THough this storage method is a bit quicker to grab other info about the stations, as in an array, you'd need a step discerning the station location within the array.

 ### 6. Doctor Appointment App